Guantanamo lawyers want Obama to declassify CIA prison program

 A White House spokeswoman confirmed receipt of the letter, but did not comment on the declassification request, instead noting that the CIA was cooperating with a report on the RDI program by the Senate Select Committee on Intelligence.
 "The president has made clear that the program that is the subject of the committee's work is inconsistent with our values as a nation," she said.

-The defence attorneys repeated their requests for the classified information this week during a pre-trial hearing in the war crimes tribunal at the Guantanamo Bay U.S. Naval Base in Cuba.
+The defense attorneys repeated their requests for the classified information this week during a pretrial hearing in the war crimes tribunal at the Guantanamo Bay U.S. Naval Base in Cuba.

-On Friday, defence lawyers and prosecutors debated whether the government should return laptops that were issued to the defendants during a Bush-era prosecution attempt and later seized.
+On Friday, defense lawyers and prosecutors debated whether the government should return laptops that were issued to the defendants during a Bush-era prosecution attempt and later seized.

-They also debated whether the defence teams had enough Arabic translators and whether the defendants could be photographed to document injuries that allegedly occurred while they were in U.S. custody.
+They also debated whether the defense teams had enough Arabic translators and whether the defendants could be photographed to document injuries that allegedly occurred while they were in U.S. custody.

 The defendants include Khalid Sheikh Mohammed, the confessed mastermind of the plot, who was waterboarded 183 times while in CIA custody.